norswap/autumn/doc/A4-basic-parsers.md

 [`rule`]:  https://javadoc.jitpack.io/com/github/norswap/autumn4/-SNAPSHOT/javadoc/norswap/autumn/DSL.rule.html
 [builder pattern]: https://dzone.com/articles/design-patterns-the-builder-pattern

-In general, if you want to find about Autumn's built-in parsers, there are two places to look at:
+In general, if you want to find out more about Autumn's built-in parsers, there are two places to look at:

 - The [`norswap.autumn.parsers`] package, which contains all bundled subclasses of `Parser`.
-- The [`DSL`] and [`rule`] classes, which contains all builder methods to construct instances of those classes.
+- The [`DSL`] and [`rule`] classes, which contain all builder methods to construct instances of those classes.

 In general, the behaviour of the parser will be specified in the documentation of its `Parser`